KaitaniRiku/Kaitani-Portfolio/README.md

 # Kaitani's portfolio

-This is a website project which will contain a short introduction of me as a developer, my online resume (career + background + skills) and my works.
+This is a website project which means to contain all the details of my activity as a developper:
+- A short introduction of me
+- My career (internships)
+- My backround (education)
+- My Skills (learned and mastered programming languages)
+- My works (projects - websites, games, animations)

 ### Lien demo